-&lt;sup>1 This information may include: mobility, behaviour, psychological needs, medical conditions, dietary requirements and cultural or religious requirements.
+1 This information may include: mobility, behaviour, psychological needs, medical conditions, dietary requirements and cultural or religious requirements.

-- have received a health and safety briefing and fully understand your responsibility to yourself and your colleagues to adhere to the advice you have been given, - have been briefed fully on the programme of the field course, including any down time, and understand your responsibility to ensure field course staff are always aware of your whereabouts and planned time of return to the group, - confirm that the personal information stored on the student system is correctly spelled and accurate, including your full name, permanent home address, Manchester address, mobile 'phone number and your emergency contact person's name, relationship to you and 'phone number and understand your responsibility to ensure the student system is updated with any changes to your personal information which occur prior to departure.
+- have been briefed fully on the programme of the field course, including any personal time, and understand your responsibility to ensure field course staff are always aware of your whereabouts and planned time of return to the group, - confirm that the personal information stored on the student system is correctly spelled and accurate, including your full name, permanent home address, Manchester address, mobile 'phone number and your emergency contact person's name, relationship to you and 'phone number and understand your responsibility to ensure the student system is updated with any changes to your personal information which occur prior to departure.